handtracking-io/yoha/README.md

   <li>Fist</li>
 </ul>

-<b>Your desired pose is not on this list?
-Feel free to create a GitHub issue for it.</b>
+Your desired pose is not on this list?
+Feel free to create a GitHub issue for it.

 ### Performance